 We also believe a quality program needs to include learning a second language as well.
 Studying a second language increases the student’s cognitive flexibility, the ability to mentally shuffle material, significantly improving problem solving abilities, and also leads to greater understanding of the world we live in.
 Students also have daily English class and with the double emphasis on language arts, our students score in the top 10% in the state every year.
 We want our students to develop an awareness and respect for different cultures, ethnic and racial backgrounds.
 Teaching young learners about different cultures fosters tolerance and diversity, giving them a wider perspective on the world, appreciation, and respect for the differences in everyone.
 We have a community that models and encourages character development, respect for diversity, and a sense of responsibility toward the community.

 And lastly, you should know that we run on a very tight budget.
-We only receive per pupil funding from the state, and the district keeps 20% of that to ‘manage’ our charter.
-The per pupil funding covers teacher salaries and classroom materials so we have an annual fundraising event to help close the gap for items such as building expenses, nurse and counselor care, transportation, cleaning and maintenance, curriculum and classroom equipment, and the free/reduced lunch program among other things.
-We don't receive any funds from bonds the district passes so we effectively operate at 50% of what the regular public schools do.
-All families are asked to volunteer 20 hours/year to help in the classroom, café, or at events.
+We receive 85% of the state's per pupil funding allocation and the Beaverton School District withholds 15% to manage our charter and provide special education services.
+We don't receive any funds from BSD voter approved bonds so we effectively operate at at a far lower funding rate than public schools.
+In order to help fill the gap, we ask our families to participate in two annual fundraisers, make direct donations if possible, and volunteer.
+All families are asked to give 20 hours per year to help in the classroom, with special projects, or at events.
 The kids love to see their parents helping out at the school and the teachers appreciate it too.

 Our students follow a dress-code to promote unity and cohesiveness.
 We are proud of our school and can only do it with the support of all of our parents.
 It does take a village!
 If you’d like to become part of our village, contact us now to learn how.